-Want to sail through airport security?
+Want to breeze through airport security?
 Avoid these 10 TSA mistakes.
-From packing errors to dress code blunders, these slip-ups can slow you down.

-Learn what not to do, save time, and reduce stress.
-Whether you’re a first-time flyer or frequent traveler, these tips will make your next trip smoother.
+Whether you’re flying for the first time or you’re a seasoned traveler, these tips will make your next trip way smoother.

-Let’s get you to your gate faster! 😊
+Let’s get you to your gate faster! 🙂

 1. Packing Inefficiently, Leading to Delays at Security